 Is technology putting your relationships at risk?

-Is technology amplifying threats in relationships?
+Is technology increasing potential threats in relationships?

 Unfortunately, this openness is often exploited.
-Whether it’s through intimate image abuse, stalkerware, or deepfakes, online daters are increasingly vulnerable to dangers that weren’t as common just a few years ago.
-With that in mind, here’s a breakdown of the top three threats to watch out for.
+Whether it’s through intimate image abuse, stalkerware or deepfakes, online daters are increasingly vulnerable to dangers that weren’t as common just a few years ago.
+With that in mind, here’s a breakdown of the top-three threats to watch out for.

 1. Private photos, public nightmares: the growing threat of image abuse